BootNodeDev/op-anon-voting-monorepo/README.md

 2. Set a coordinator to govern the lifecycle of the poll
 3. Click on Create Poll
 4. Click on Generate Identity
-5. Set a valid Attester, and click on Set Attester
-6. :bulb: Now the Poll is open to enrollment.
+5. :bulb: Now the Poll is open to enrollment.
 Users have to enroll at this stage to be able to vote.

 <img width="1512" alt="2 Create Poll" src="https://github.com/BootNodeDev/op-anon-voting-monorepo/assets/88392991/58b2800c-ad6b-4a4e-a6f0-1f4bd170ac8b">